icopy-site/awesome/docs/awesome/awesome-go.md

 * [Gizmo](https://github.com/NYTimes/gizmo) - Microservice toolkit used by the New York Times.
 * [go-json-rest](https://github.com/ant0ine/go-json-rest) - Quick and easy way to setup a RESTful JSON API.
 * [go-rest](https://github.com/ungerik/go-rest) - Small and evil REST framework for Go.
-* [goa](https://github.com/raphael/goa) - Framework for developing microservices based on the design of Ruby's Praxis.
+* [Goa](https://github.com/goadesign/goa) - Goa provides a holistic approach for developing remote APIs and microservices in Go.
 * [Golax](https://github.com/fulldump/golax) - A non Sinatra fast HTTP framework with support for Google custom methods, deep interceptors, recursion and more.
 * [Golf](https://github.com/dinever/golf) - Golf is a fast, simple and lightweight micro-web framework for Go.
 It comes with powerful features and has no dependencies other than the Go Standard Library.
 * [Gondola](https://github.com/rainycape/gondola) - The web framework for writing faster sites, faster.